Emotional Balance, Physical Wellness, Product Information, Skin Care

 - Stress: Bergamot, FCF, Black Spruce, Lavender, Sandalwood

-We also carry blends that contain Frankincense, along with other soothing essential oils, at a reasonable price: Courageous, Frankincense & Myrrh, Meditate, and Serenity.
+We also carry blends that contain Frankincense, along with other soothing essential oils: Courageous, Frankincense & Myrrh, Meditate, and Serenity.